MichaelEPope/netsuite-async-search-client/README.md

 ## Why use this script?

-Running searches on client side scripts in Netsuite using `nlapiCreateSearch` can be a big pain, because they block the UI.
+Running searches on client side scripts in Netsuite using `nlapiCreateSearch` can be hard, because they block the UI.
 This script allows you to write searches without blocking the user's actions.

 This script does so by taking advantage of *iframes*.
 This is a better approach than using a *faceless Suitelet* because searches act slightly differently when run in a server-side script.